canhazdb/client/README.md

 </details>

 ## License
-This project is licensed under the terms of the AGPL-3.0 license.
+This project is licensed under the terms of the MIT license.